Hiranyaloka/mt-plugin-NameParse/README.markdown

 ## Text filter `case_all_reversed` ##

 The reversed name  is returned as surname followed by a comma and the rest of the name.
+Includes the case option.
 Particularly useful for sorting, there is a text filter specifically for that:

     <$mt:Var name="namestring" filters="case_all_reversed"$>

-outputs "Flinstone, Mr. Frederick J."
+outputs "Flintstone, Mr. Frederick J."

 ## Case Option
 The `case_all_reversed` method (and `case` option) converts the first letter of each component to capitals